The Contractor (2022 film): Plot

-Sergeant First Class James Harper, a decorated Green Beret, is involuntarily discharged from the Army due to his use of illegal steroids to treat a debilitating knee injury.
-Facing financial ruin, he contacts his friend Mike who works with a private military company under the command of fellow veteran Rusty Jennings.
+Sergeant First Class James Harper, a decorated Green Beret, is involuntarily discharged from the Army, losing his military benefits due to his use of illegal steroids to treat a debilitating knee injury.
+Facing financial ruin, he contacts his friend Mike, who works with a private military company under the command of fellow veteran Rusty Jennings.

 Harper is receiving lucrative offers from similar firms, but feels a sense of duty to his country.
 Mike tells him that Rusty runs clandestine operations for the Department of Defense.
 Harper agrees to meet Rusty after seeing Mike's opulent house.
 Harper signs on with Rusty and the team for an operation in Germany.
 As a sign of good faith, Rusty gives Harper's family $50,000 to help clear their debts.

 Harper spends most of his tour surveilling a Middle Eastern scientist named Salim.
 After analyzing the data, Rusty informs the team that Salim is working for Al-Qaeda and developing a bio-agent to be used against America.
 He tells the team they have been given permission to raid Salim's laboratory and retrieve all of his research data and then dispose of Salim.
 The team easily accesses the lab and acquires the data.
 Mike orders Harper to finish Salim, who protests that he is just a scientist working on a cure.
 Harper follows orders and then departs after setting the lab on fire, carrying Salim's laptop containing the research data.
 The team are confronted by the police and after a prolonged shoot-out, during which the remaining team members are killed, Harper rescues a wounded Mike and they hide in a nearby storm drain.

 Mike, believing he is about to die, begs Harper to look after his family and get the data to Rusty.
 Harper provides a blood transfusion and saves Mike's life.
 After recuperating, Mike is ready to return to Rusty and the main team, but Harper's knee has given out on him, and he needs to rest up.
 Mike proceeds alone with Salim's laptop but informs Harper he will be picked up from a specific location after he is sufficiently rested.